 Our video production team travel an awful lot.
 Have you got any tips about how to stay fit and healthy when working long hours and travelling is part of their schedule?

 I used to have do alot of travel, I always check out the hotel and the surrounding area.
 It’s free to get outside for a run or maybe they have a pool.
 Failing that a hotel room workout is possible.
 Set a timer 30 second intervals for even 10 minutes will be a huge benefit.
 Think jumping jacks, mountain climbers, high knees, squats, lunges…I could go on, but you get the idea.
 Pick a few simple exercises and do them each for 30 seconds, rest between each or do 5 exercises back to back and then rest and repeat.

-A special request from Amber, our hardworking Production Manager-Do you have any tips for incorporating healthy activity when she spends so many hours organising filming shoots from her desk!
+A special request from our hardworking Production Manager-Do you have any tips for incorporating healthy activity when she spends so many hours organising filming shoots from her desk!

 Yes, walk to speak to colleagues, get off your chair (don’t use your hands – we often do without realising), engage your core and push through your heels to stand up – that is basically a squat.
 Learn how to engage your core while sitting and keep using it.
 Or raise onto your toes while seated and then lower back down – that’s a calf raise.
 And don’t forget to roll the shoulder back a few times to release tension.
 Or get together with colleagues and try the hotel room workout idea – it doesn’t have to be more than 10 minutes.
-Amber can fit exercise in to her day.

 We can see from your website that you blog and Tweet to keep in touch with your clients-how else do you keep people motivated to keep fit over the long term?